Why I’m having kids at my wedding

 Third, it’s my personal belief that a wedding is fundamentally a family affair.
 I have the fondest memories of going to weddings as a kid; I loved my cousins’ big days, and it felt amazing to be included.
 Sure, I didn’t fully understand the importance of the party — the concept of a real marriage was a bit beyond me — but I was happy everyone else was happy, and I was so excited to celebrate with them.

 My family has a cool generational gap going on where when my mom was in her teenage years my cousins were born, and then when my cousins were in their teenage years my sister and I were born, and when my sister and I were teenagers my cousins’ children were born.

 This means that every generation gets the amazing experience of growing up with little people — and every round of children gets to have aunts/uncles/cousins who aren’t insanely older than them.

 I grew up with family members who carted me around like horses and had the energy to run, and now that I’m a young adult myself I have little cousins of my own whose sweetness constantly melts my heart.
 I couldn’t imagine not including them in my big day: they are my family.
 They are my heart.

 Finally, it would just feel wrong — even unfair — not to allow kids.
 One of my little cousins will be a flower girl and walk my ring-bearing dog down the aisle.
 Two others will help pass out programs before the ceremony.
 But it’s impossible to include every single munchkin in both my and my fiancé’s families in the actual wedding party, even though we want all of them there.

 I’ve heard of some brides who only allow the kids in the ceremony at their weddings.
-That’s completely their right, but I would feel wrong allowing some “special” kids and then saying others couldn’t come.
+That’s completely their right!
+Personally, though, I would feel wrong allowing some “special” kids and then saying others couldn’t come.

 Who am I to decide what family members are important enough to be included?
 Who am I to tell my neighbors and friends that my little cousins are better-behaved or more deserving?